People

 My teaching spans undergraduate liberal education courses and doctoral-level research-depth courses.
 As a result, I work with and support a range of students from across disciplines, from first-year students to doctoral students.
 My courses incorporate multidisciplinary perspectives for advancing intercultural understanding.

 Beauchamp, A. (2025).
-Resistance in containment: Laboring beyond translation in Sharon May’s testimonial short story, “The Wizard of Khao-I-Dang.”
-Storyworlds: A Journal of Narrative Studies. (forthcoming)
+Resistance in containment: Laboring beyond translation in Sharon May’s “The Wizard of Khao-I-Dang.”
+Storyworlds: A Journal of Narrative Studies. (forthcoming) University of Nebraska Press.

 Beauchamp, A. (In press).
-Immokalee workers.
+Coalition of Immokalee Workers.
 The Sage Encyclopedia of Environmental Justice.

 Associations/Memberships